-Why found a rescue?
+Why we started a rescue?

 Saving Sully Dog Rescue was founded by 5 dog-loving women when they realized that a life without saving dogs is simply not a life they would want for themselves.
 Each woman had experience volunteering with multiple rescues and aiding in life-saving work.
 This experience was transformed into belief when they realized that the joy of their first rescues #freedomrides was more powerful than the doubt and fear of the things which came ahead.
 Thus, they took their vision and reached out to their incredible family, friends, and even strangers who jumped in to help bring Saving Sully to life.